scimma/astrodash-web/astrodash-docs/docs/guides/getting-started.md

 # Getting Started (v1 API)

-Welcome to the Astrodash API!
+Welcome to the AstroDASH 2.0 API!
 This guide will help you get up and running with spectrum processing and supernova classification in minutes.

 ## Prerequisites